LukeYasu/Pokemon-Wordle/README.md

-# front-end-project
+# Pokemon Wordle

-A dynamic HTML, CSS, and TypeScript solo project.
+A dynamic HTML, CSS, and TypeScript solo project that lets you guess the mystery pokemon and displays which attributes match with the mystery pokemon and the pokemon that you hve guessed.